jackfranklin/HTML5-Placeholder-PolyFill/README.md

 2. Should be re-factored into a jQuery extension.

-3. Would also like to branch into a non-jQuery version too.
+3. Would also like to branch into a non-jQuery version too. - **DONE**

 #Suggestions?
 Create an issue here or tweet me @Jack_Franklin